 Significance of Widal test in typhoid endemic and non endemic areas

 Epidemiologic studies in an endemic country have shown that at least seven subclinical cases of typhoid fever occur for each clinical case.
-Therefore a positive Widal test may be seen in apparently healthy persons from an endemic area as a result of a previous subclinical infection.
+Therefore a positive Widal test may be seen in apparently healthy persons from an endemic area as a result of previous subclinical infection.

 Factors affecting Widal agglutinin titre (Limitation of Widal Test)